(at the time you and your

 Take a 2 mg strip and cut it into 2 equal pieces.

-Each piece = 1 mg
+Each piece is about 1 mg

 | Hour 8 | 1 mg | Cut a 2 mg strip in half → take ½ strip |